 AVALANCHE at SHARKS

-The San Jose Sharks and Colorado Avalanche will play Game 2 of the Western Conference Second Round at SAP Center on Sunday.
+The San Jose Sharks and Colorado Avalanche will meet in the Stanley Cup Playoffs for the first time in nine years when they play Game 1 of the best-of-7 Western Conference Second Round at SAP Center on Friday.

 [RELATED: Complete Sharks vs. Avalanche series coverage]